mindsdb/mindsdb-docs-old/mindsdb-docs/docs/deployment/docker.md

 # Deploy using Docker

-You can use MindsDBs Docker container assuming that you have <a href="https://docs.docker.com/install" target="_blank">docker</a> installed on your machine.
+To use MindsDB's Docker Container you first need to have <a href="https://docs.docker.com/install" target="_blank">Docker</a> installed on your machine.
 To make sure Docker is successfully installed on your machine, run:

 ```
 docker run hello-world
 ```

 You should see the `Hello from Docker!` message displayed.
-If not, check the <a href="https://www.docker.com/get-started" target="_blank">get started</a> documentation.
+If not, check the <a href="https://www.docker.com/get-started" target="_blank">Get Started</a> documentation.

 ### MindsDB container